 All works created on or after January 1, 1978, have a copyright term of the life of the creator plus 70 years.
 However, all works published in or after 1923 are also liable to still have active copyrights.
-To determine the copyright term of a work, see this website.
+To determine the copyright term of a work, see here.

 If the work is not copyrighted, proceed to Step 3.

 If the work you are requesting to reproduce is copyrighted, you must contact the administrator of the copyright.
 This is often smart to do even if the reproduction of the work is fair use (see below).
-The administrator can be the artist, the estate or the gallery of the artist, or a third-party organization like Artists Rights Society (ARS) or Visual Artists and Galleries Association (VAGA).
-The artist's gallery, if it is not, can often direct you to the copyright administrator.
+The administrator can be the artist, the estate or the gallery of the artist, or a third-party organization like Artists Rights Society (ARS).
+The artist’s gallery, if it is not, can often direct you to the copyright administrator.
 The administrator may impose their own, additional procedures and fees.

 Fair Use: The fair use of a copyrighted work, including such use by reproduction, for purposes such as criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, or research, is not an infringement of copyright.
 In determining whether the use made of a work in any particular case is a fair use, the factors to be considered shall include: